 The cancellations (which she denies making) were apparently made after a ‘disagreement’ over holidays.
 The stylist thought she had holiday left to take, but the salon records showed she had used up her holiday entitlement.

-At the time of writing, the hearing was still on-going, but it’s a case that illustrates the importance of getting it right when it comes to holidays.
+At the time of writing, the hearing was still on-going, but it’s a case that illustrates the importance of getting it right when it comes to holidays and managing staff leave correctly.

 Working parents are not only constrained to that crucial six week period, but often have to co-ordinate with their partner’s holiday dates too.
 Those who haven’t been savvy enough to bag their slot months in advance end up disappointed – and often disgruntled with the manager who has refused the request.
 Bad feeling starts to simmer beneath the surface and it’s all too easy for resentment to set in against their employer or even against colleagues who they perceive may have been treated differently.